Nicolas Schöffer: Life and career

-After the war Schöffer returned to Paris.
-He lived with his first wife at 12 rue de Paris in Clichy.
-The wife’s antique shop provided a livelihood.
-Between 1945 and 1949 Schöffer experimented with painting and graphics until he came across Norbert Wiener’s book.
+After the war Schöffer and his wife returned to Paris.
+They lived at 12 rue de Paris in Clichy, and his wife ran an antique shop.
+Between 1945 and 1949 Schöffer experimented with painting and graphics until he came across Norbert Wiener's book.

 Schöffer lived in the Villa des Arts from 1954, first on the fourth floor and later on the ground floor.
 La Villa des Arts was built on a site separated from the Montmartre Cemetery.
-In 1890, King Louis XV had a series of 67 studios built here for artists using the metal materials dismantled from the Universal Exhibition.
-The stairs of the old Gare Saint Lazare have been reused here.
+In 1890, King Louis XV had a series of 67 studios built here for artists using materials dismantled from the Universal Exhibition.
+The stairs of the old Gare Saint Lazare were reused here.

 Numerous artists lived and worked in the ateliers, among them Cézanne, Sisley, Marcoussis and Renoir.
 In his most active years Schöffer had two studios here, one of which previously belonged to Cézanne.
 Atelier No. 5, the former studio of an equestrian statue sculptor was renovated in 1964.
 It is the most spectacular atelier of the Villa des Arts.
 From 1964 Schöffer worked in studio no. 5 and also used studio no. 2.

 His artistic breakthrough came in the 1950s.
-Numerous personal exhibitions have been dedicated to him in renowned institutions.
 He took part in Documenta II (1959) and Documenta III (1964) in Kassel.
 In 1968 he took part in the Venice Biennale and was awarded the Grand Prize.
 He has achieved both international media exposure and institutional recognition.

-In 1982, in recognition of his rich body of work, he was elected a member of the French Academy of Fine Arts.
+In 1982, in recognition of his rich body of work, he was elected a member of the French Academy of fine arts.
 He was promoted to the rank of officer in the Légion d'Honneur in 1983.
 He was promoted to the rank of officer in the Ordre des Arts et Lettres in 1985.
-The award of the rank of Commander in the Ordre National du Mérite followed in the line of awards in 1990.
+The award of the rank of commander in the Ordre National du Mérite followed in 1990.

 In 1986, the artist suffered a brain haemorrhage and never recovered.
 During the last seven years of his life he used a wheelchair.
-He was cared for by his second wife, whom he married after Marguerite Orlhac 's death.
-Schöffer died in 1992.
-Thanks to the work of Eléonore de Lavandeyra Schöffer, the artist's widow, the artworks were kept for decades in the original studio and Schöffer’s intellectual legacy maintained.
-Eléonore de Lavandeyra Schöffer passed away on 15 January 2020.
+He was cared for by his second wife, Eléonore de Lavandeyra, whom he married after Orlhac's death.
+Schöffer died in 1992, but his artworks were kept for decades in his original studio and Schöffer's intellectual legacy maintained.
+Eléonore de Lavandeyra Schöffer died on 15 January 2020.